Background

 Institutional Mechanism

 The Intergovernmental Expert Group on Mountain Economy (IEG-ME) is the main institutional mechanism to conduct the business of the Mountain Economy Sub-sector.
+The Expert Group is mandated to develop programmes, promote partnerships, facilitate knowledge exchange, and monitor implementation of initiatives aimed at strengthening sustainable mountain economies.
 The meeting decisions of the IEG-ME are submitted to the BIMSTEC Joint Working Group on Environment and Climate Change for consideration.
-JWG-ECC has held its 1st meeting in April 2024.
+The first meeting of the Intergovernmental Expert Group on Mountain Economy (IEG-ME) happened in 23-24 April 2024.
+The second meeting is scheduled to be held on 16-17 April 2026.

 Plan of Action